thomas-haslwanter/statsintro/rst/statsBasics.rst

 Exercises
 ---------

 #.
+Read in the data from "Data\\amst\\babyboom.dat.txt".

 #.
-Read in the data from ’Data\\amst\\babyboom.dat.txt’.
+Inspect them visually, and give a numerical description of the data.

 #.
-Inspect them visually, and give a numerical description of the
-      data.

-   #.
 Are the data normally distributed?

 #.
 How would you design the corresponding study?
      * How do you make sure you have enough younge/middle aged/older women?
      * Which information do you need from the women?
      * What are useful inclusion/exclusion criteria?

 .. |image3| image:: ../Images/scatterPlot.png
-    :scale: 50 %
+    :scale: 25 %
 .. |image4| image:: ../Images/Histogram.png
-    :scale: 50 %
+    :scale: 25 %
 .. |image5| image:: ../Images/CumulativeFrequencyFunction.png
-    :scale: 50 %
+    :scale: 25 %
 .. |image6| image:: ../Images/boxplot.png
-    :scale: 50 %
+    :scale: 25 %

 .. |ipynb| image:: ../Images/IPython.jpg